pbaille/datac/README.md

 #### alteration

-the alterable function let you define the way that an arbitrary function is applied on your data, here a dumb exemple that just make the data unalterable
+the ```alt!``` function let you define the way that an arbitrary function is applied on your data, here a dumb exemple that just make the data unalterable

 ```clj
 (let [unalterable (alt!
 [1 2] (fn [this f] this))]